jhnnsnk/nest-desktop/troubleshootings/error.rst

 for more information - but please keep in mind that the preliminary workaround mentioned there might result in your Firefox leaking data in private mode!
-For any other users, please use the normal mode in Firefox (and just `cleanup the cookies <https://support.mozilla.org/en-US/kb/clear-cookies-and-site-data-firefox>`__ afterwards) or use another browser, if you really need to use the private mode.
+For all other users, please use the normal mode in Firefox (and just `cleanup the cookies <https://support.mozilla.org/en-US/kb/clear-cookies-and-site-data-firefox>`__ afterwards) or use another browser, if you really need to use the private mode.